apache/cordova-discuss/proposals/plugin-verion-fetching.md

 Essentially, this compiles the plugin.xml `<engine>` tags for each version of a plugin into one handy list in package.json.
 Each entry in the object needs to only specify the platform versions it cares about, just like the engine tag.
 We can also add support for plugin dependency versions (as in the plugin.xml's `<dependency>` tag).

-When the user runs `cordova plugin add <plugin-package-name>`, the CLI will check the plugin versions in descending order to examine each "engine" entry and determine if the current project can support that plugin version.
+When the user runs `cordova plugin add <plugin-package-name>`, the CLI will check the plugin versions in descending order to examine each constraint entry and determine if the current project can support that plugin version.
 It will then try and fetch the highest compatible plugin version (see [1] and [2] for high level pseudocode).
 The CLI must clearly indicate why the user is not getting the latest version of a plugin if it is not compatible with the current project.
-This can take the form of listing the engine information for the latest plugin version in some human readable way.
+This can take the form of listing the project requirements for the latest plugin version in some human readable way.

-If a plugin version's engine information is not specified, the CLI will use the engine information for the next version down.
+If a plugin version's project requirements information is not specified, the CLI will use the project requirements information for the next version down.
 For example, consider the following entry:

 ```
 cordovaDependencies: {